-As a consultant, Kimberly has led innovative community-based projects in New Orleans, Birmingham, Detroit and Philadelphia that explore the impact of “first food deserts”—communities that severely lack accessible resources to support mothers who choose to breastfeed—and developing community-partnered strategies to transform these areas into more breastfeeding supportive environments.
-She is currently the project director for The First Food Friendly Community Initiative (3FCI), a W.K.
-Kellogg-funded pilot project in Detroit and Philadelphia to create a national accreditation process for breastfeeding-friendly communities.
+Kimberly has led innovative community-based projects in New Orleans, Birmingham, Detroit and Philadelphia that explore the impact of “first food deserts”—communities that severely lack accessible resources to support mothers who choose to breastfeed—and designed community-partnered strategies to transform these areas into more breastfeeding supportive environments.
+She most recently created and directed The First Food Friendly Community Initiative (3FCI), a W.K.
+Kellogg-funded, $500,0000 pilot project in Detroit and Philadelphia to create community-partnered strategies to turn vulnerable communities into more breastfeeding-supportive environments.

 Kimberly has appeared on Good Morning America, CNN, Anderson Cooper, the Tom Joyner Morning Show, Fox News and has been featured in various international and national media outlets, including The Guardian (U.K.), U.S. News & World Report, Essence, Black Enterprise, Pregnancy and in various online media properties.

 Kimberly is a graduate of New York University and Columbia University Graduate School of Journalism.
-A divorced mother of two, she lives in Long Island, NY with her children.
-Follow her on Twitter @iamKSealsAllers
+A divorced mother of two, she lives in Queens, NY with her children.
+Follow her on Twitter and Instagram @iamKSealsAllers.